Welcome to our class page.

 2019 - 2020

-In Art and Design, we have begun our drawing unit; we have been thinking about the shape and position of facial features to draw self-portraits.
-Next, we will be inspired by the work of famous portrait artists to experiment with working in different ways.
+In Art and Design, we have completed our drawing unit; we began our unit by thinking about the shape and position of facial features to draw self-portraits.
+Then we studied the work of Alexander Calder and Pablo Picasso to inspire us to draw portraits in different ways.

 In Computing, we have been learning about algorithms.
 We have been doing 'unplugged' lessons to get us used to testing and 'debugging' our algorithms.
 We have written algorithms on how to draw pictures and how to form numerals, using only forwards and backwards movements and left and right turns.
 We will now apply our skills to making Beebots move successfully and by programming simple computer programs.
 Our favourite lesson so far, was when we created and tested algorithms for a dance; here are some pictures of us hard at work:

 The children in Year 2 have had an enjoyable summer break and have settled well back into school.

 We have started the terms English work, with writing based upon the book Billy’s Bucket.
 In the story, all Billy wants for his birthday is a bucket, which his parents find quite peculiar.

 Billy hunts around for the perfect bucket, rushes home and fills it with water.
 He is then surrounded by a magical world of sea animals; he tries to tell his mum and dad about this but they don’t believe him.
 We have had great fun designing and writing about the contents of our own magical buckets, based on space, candy land, a zoo and many more.

 At the end of the story dad uses Billy’s Bucket to wash his car, which results in his car getting squashed by a whale.
 We have used this to inspire us in writing newspaper articles.
 The children decided who was using their bucket and what could go wrong.

 Year 2 have been very busy recently but we have enjoyed the last few weeks of term.